finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             var scope = "scope_example";  // string | The scope whose portfolios to list.
             var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label at which to list the portfolios.
 Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the portfolios.
 Defaults to returning the latest version              of each portfolio if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing portfolios.
 This  value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt  and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, effectiveAt  and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the results.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\".
 For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var sortBy = new List<string>?(); // List<string>? | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)